Tsubame88/DataAnalyst_PowerBI_CustomerChurn/README.md

 For those who are not in these 2 premium plans, have to pay extra charge Let's look closely at how extra charge affected on the churn rate

-1. By the chart of Churn Rate by the International Plan, we can see the churn rate for those who are on the International Plan but don't have any international call is significantly high, at over 70%.
+** 1. Churn Rate by the International Plan** we can see the churn rate for those who are on the International Plan but don't have any international call is significantly high, at over 70%.
 Databel should recommend that these customers back out from the Internaltional Plan if they don't need it as this will help them decrease their monthly charges.
 This could increase their satisfaction with Databel's customer service and prevent their churn .

 The churn rate for those who are not on the International Plan but use international call is high, at over 40%, which can be understood as being caused by the high charge fees.